 .This means that the 1 kilogram you have is also 1 kilogram no matter where you go.
 There is unity to every measurement.
 Traceability can be determined through its calibration certificate indicating the results and reference standard used to calibrate your instrument.

 - For companies engaged in manufacturing and engineering, ensures that parts produce or supplied have the same or acceptable specifications when used by customers anywhere.
 Compatibility is not an issue.

 - A requirement by relevant laws and regulations to guarantee product quality.

 - A requirement from a contract agreed by two parties ( contractual provisions)

 Where can we find the traceability information of a Calibrated Instrument?

 Since traceability is very important, we should have a knowledge on how to determine or check the traceability information of a certain calibrated instruments.
-We can find it through its calibration certificate, this is one of check items in a calibration certificate once it is calibrated by an authorrized laboratory.
+We can find it through its calibration certificate, this is one of the check items in a calibration certificate once it is calibrated by an authorized laboratory.

 In a calibration certificate, there is a traceability information written usually in the middle part together with the reference standard used or at the bottom and or even both.

 This is a requirement so it must not be neglected if the laboratory is a competent one.
 Moreover, the most important one is the result of its measurement uncertainty, it should be reflected with the data results to ensure that you have a traceable calibration done by an accredited laboratory.

 For more details about how to use and interpret a calibration certificate, please visit this link.